 • real-time email notification,

-Provide a blockage in case of overtaking
+Providing for a block in case of overage

-• offer an upgrade,
+• propose an upgrade,

 • offer adapted pricing,

-• build customer loyalty through total transparency.
+• retain the customer through complete transparency.

 Conclusion